-The SLAT54N relay is a static output and tripping relay that was designed for use in a variety of schemes.
-For example, the SLAT54N can be used with Types SLYP, SLCN, SLS, SLAT (single pole), SSA and SLA relays to make up a three pole or single pole tripping directional comparison scheme.
+The SLAT54S relay is a static output and tripping relay that was designed for use in a variety of schemes.
 For a complete description of the application of this relay in a particular scheme, refer to the logic description and diagram supplied with the scheme.
 The following is a list of the various functions included in the relay.